 Example 1: Identifying the Probability Distribution Function of the 1s Atomic Orbital

 The graph shows the probability of finding an electron at a distance from the nucleus for the first three s orbitals of an atom of hydrogen.
 Which plot corresponds to the 1s orbital?

 The electron density function of the 1s orbital has one maximum value.
 The electron density functions of the 2s and 3s orbitals have two and three maximum values respectively.
-The figure shows the 1s, 2s, and 3s electron density functions and we have to determine which is which.
+The figure shows the 1s, 2s, and 3s electron density functions and we have to determine which corresponds to the 1s orbital.
 The blue line must be for the 1s electron density function because it has one maximum value.
-We can use this line of reasoning to determine that option A is the correct answer.
+We can use this line of reasoning to determine that option B is the correct answer.
 Furthermore, plot A contains a maximum value at a distance closest to the nucleus.
-Since 1s orbitals are located closest to the nucleus, then we can reaffirm that the correct answer is option A.
+Since 1s orbitals are located closest to the nucleus, then we can reaffirm that the correct answer is option B.

 The other s-type atomic orbitals have a similar spherical appearance.
 They are all made up of concentric spheres of electron density that are separated from each other by (radial) nodes.
 It is relatively simple to determine how many electrons there are in any one s-type subshell because all s-type subshells contain a single atomic orbital and a single atomic orbital can only hold two electrons.
 We can use this line of reasoning to state that all s-type subshells can hold two electrons.
 The 1s subshell can hold two electrons.
 The 2s subshell can hold two electrons.
 The 3s subshell can hold two electrons, and so on.
 The following figure shows that the s-type subshells have one atomic orbital whereas the p-type subshells have three atomic orbitals.

 Example 2: Identifying Atomic Orbitals from a Simple Figure of a Sphere